thejohnd0e/OpenAI_API-client-webui/README.md

-# Universal OpenAI Chat Client
+# Universal OpenAI API Client

 ## Overview

-The Universal OpenAI Chat Client is a versatile and user-friendly application that allows interaction with various AI models through OpenAI-compatible APIs.
+The Universal OpenAI API Client is a versatile and user-friendly application that allows interaction with various AI models through OpenAI-compatible APIs.
 Built with Python using the Gradio library for the interface and the OpenAI library for API interactions, this client supports a wide range of language models and API endpoints.

 ## Features